 - Mix in the grated cheese and add 2 tablespoons of cold water.
 Stir the mixture with your hand until it comes together as a dough.
 If the mixture seems dry, gradually add more water a few drops at a time until all the flour is picked up and a smooth dough has formed.

 - Turn the pastry onto a clean work surface that hasn’t been floured and knead gently a few times to finish combining the ingredients.

-- Shape the pastry into a flat disc, score in an X pattern, and wrap tightly in plastic wrap.
+- Shape the pastry into a flat disc and wrap tightly in plastic wrap.
 Let the dough chill while you prepare the filling (about 1 hour).

 - While the pastry is chilling, roughly chop the smoked ham into bite-sized pieces and set aside.

-- Peel and thinly slice the potatoes, then put them in a large pot and cover with water.
+- Peel and thinly slice the potatoes, then put them in a medium pot and cover with cold water.
 Bring to a boil and let the potatoes cook for 3-5 minutes, until fork tender.
 Immediately drain the potatoes and set aside.

 - Slice the spring onion and mince the garlic.
 Melt the butter in a small frying pan over medium heat until bubbling, then add the onion.
 Fry until the onion has softened some, then add the garlic and cook until fragrant.
 Spoon the mixture into a small bowl and set aside.

 Making the Cheese Sauce (15 minutes)

 - Measure out the butter, flour, and milk, and grate the cheese for the sauce before starting.

 - Melt the butter until bubbling in a 2-quart saucepan set over medium heat.
 Add the flour and whisk constantly until the roux has turned light brown and smells toasty.
 Pour in a little of the milk and whisk until combined, then whisk in the remaining milk.